 Take in the coastal scenery as you stand by dramatic sea cliffs.
 Quaint villages dot the route, inhabited by incredibly friendly locals and plenty of traditional Irish pubs.

 Fancy a wander inland?
 Experience the majesty of Ireland’s highest mountain range, the MacGillycuddy Reeks, as you trek through the remote black valley.
 The Kerry Way is certainly one of the best and most diverse places to go hiking in Ireland.

 2. Dingle Way

 The Dingle Way, located very close to the Kerry Way, is a hike in Ireland that truly takes you back to the roots of what Ireland is about.
-Beautiful coastal scenery, beaches, tiny laneways and traditional grub await you.
+Beautiful coastal scenery, beaches, tiny laneways, fascinating history and traditional grub await you.

 In 2006, Dingle was recognised as ‘The Most Beautiful Place In The World’ by National Geographic magazine, and you can experience it for yourself.

-It’s so beautiful, in fact, that some of the newer Star Wars movies were filmed on an island off the coast, called Skellig Michael.
+It’s so beautiful, in fact, that some of the newer Star Wars movies were filmed on the headland of Ceann Sibeal as well as on the nearby coastal island of Skellig Michael.

 3. Wicklow Way